Colorado Avalanche: 1995–96 Stanley Cup champions

 It was in the 1999–2000 season that the Colorado Avalanche played their first game in the new Pepsi Center, which cost US$160 million.
 Milan Hejduk scored the first goal of a 2–1 victory against the Boston Bruins on October 13, 1999.
 The Avalanche finished the season with a 42–28–11–1 record for 96 points, winning the Division.
-Before the playoffs, the Avalanche strengthened their defense for a run towards the Stanley Cup.
-On March 6, 2000, the Boston Bruins traded future Hockey Hall of Fame defenseman Ray Bourque and forward Dave Andreychuk to Colorado for Brian Rolston, Martin Grenier, Samuel Pahlsson, and a first-round draft pick.
+Before the playoffs, the Avalanche strengthened their defense for a run towards the Stanley Cup by acquiring Hockey Hall of Fame defenseman Ray Bourque and forward Dave Andreychuk.
 Bourque, who had been a Bruin since 1979, requested a trade to a contender for a chance to win the Stanley Cup.
-However, Colorado lost in the Conference Finals against the Dallas Stars in seven games after defeating the Phoenix Coyotes and Detroit Red Wings in five games.
+However, Colorado lost in the conference finals against the Dallas Stars in seven games after defeating the Phoenix Coyotes and Detroit Red Wings in five games.

 The Avalanche's success came amid considerable turmoil in the front office.
 COMSAT's diversification into sports ownership was proving a drain on the company.
 Cost overruns associated with the construction of Pepsi Center had shareholders up in arms.
 Finally, in 1997, COMSAT agreed in principle to sell Ascent to Liberty Media.
 However, Liberty was not interested in sports ownership at the time (though it has since purchased Major League Baseball's Atlanta Braves), and made the deal contingent upon Ascent selling both the Avalanche and Nuggets.

 After almost two years, Ascent sold the teams to Wal-Mart heirs Bill and Nancy Laurie for $400 million.
 However, a group of Ascent shareholders sued, claiming the sale price was several million dollars too low.
 Ascent then agreed to sell the teams to Denver banking tycoon Donald Sturm for $461 million.

 A new wrinkle appeared when the City of Denver refused to transfer the parcel of land on which Pepsi Center stood unless Sturm promised to keep the Avalanche and Nuggets in Denver for at least 25 years.
 Sturm had made his bid in his own name, and the city wanted to protect taxpayers in the event Sturm either died or sold the teams.
 While Sturm was willing to make a long-term commitment to the city, he was not willing to be held responsible if he died or sold the teams.
 After negotiations fell apart, Liberty bought all of Ascent, but kept the Nuggets and Avalanche on the market.